fastly/ember-cli-mixpanel-service/README.md

 * `enabled` (Default: `true`): Enable mixpanel tracking
 * `autoPageviewTracking` (Default: `true`): Enable automatic pageview tracking
 * `pageViewAttribute` (Default: `url`): Use some other attribute available to the router instead of `url` for pageview tracking
+* `attributeOverrides` (Default: `{}`): Configure overrides, if any, for any of the attributes [mixpanel stores by default](https://mixpanel.com/help/questions/articles/what-properties-do-mixpanels-libraries-store-by-default)
 * `LOG_EVENT_TRACKING` (Default: `false`): Output logging to the console.
 * `token` (Default: `null`): Mandatory mixpanel api token